rgiosa10/credit-card-validator/README.md

 ## Known Bugs

-* Need to integrate incorrect input catcher to prevent issues with letters and characters being inputted.
+* Need to integrate exception input catcher to manage issues with letters and characters being inputted.
+Add functionality that asks user to re-enter information

 ## License